jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes-on-mobile.md

 For this project, the web feature had already been designed by my teammate, so my research was heavily done based on the web experience that had already been tested.
 I also did research in order to implement the same user experience but by relying on user interfaces for each specific mobile OS.

 ## Final Designs
+The designs below were submitted for the mobile senior product manager and senior android engineer.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/notes-on-calendar-1.png" title="Notes on calendar" />